rahatarmanahmed/github-handle-finder/README.md

 Reads in names to check through standard input, and outputs the names that are available on GitHub.

+**Note that one API request is made per name at a time.
+Be nice and don't abuse the API.
+GitHub API rate limits will apply.**

 # Installation

 Clone this repository and run `npm install`.